codelabspro/CodeLabsProStore/README.md

-# CodeLabsStore
+# CodeLabsProStore
-CodeLabsStore built using SvelteKit
+CodeLabsProStore is built using various frameworks including SvelteKit

 ## Steps